Challenging Behaviours in Youth – Strategies for Intervention

 - A Coaching Model for Challenging Behaviours

-This is an introductory level workshop intended for social service and health care professionals, teachers, parents and anyone working with children and youth who exhibit challenging behaviours.
+This is an introductory level workshop intended for school personnel, social service professionals, support workers, parents, and anyone working with children and youth who exhibit challenging behaviours.

 Method of Delivery

 Presentation, video, case study exercises, experiential practice, personal reflection, and small group discussions.

 At the end of this workshop, participants should be able to:

 - Apply a coaching framework for behaviour change

 - Evaluate their current intervention style

 - Support children and youth in managing challenging behaviours